Ash1708/Akash_Sports_Researcher/README.md

 * Collaborated in developing a real-time feedback application to enhance daily training sessions for javelin throw athletes.

-## Project 2: Pressure-Measuring-Insoles: Characteristics of plantar loads in maximum forward lunges using pressure measuring insoles (https://github.com/Ash1708/Pressure-Measuring-Insoles/tree/main)
+## Project: Pressure-Measuring-Insoles: Characteristics of plantar loads in maximum forward lunges using pressure measuring insoles (https://github.com/Ash1708/Pressure-Measuring-Insoles/tree/main)
 ### RESEARCH QUESTION
 To compare the characteristics of plantar loads in maximum forward lunges with pressure measuring insoles.